edgedb/rfcs/text/1028-cli-hooks.rst

 The process launched by a script could have additional environmental variables such as `GEL_HOOK_NAME` with value, for example, `branch.wipe.before`.

+Watch could have a `--retry-sec` flag, which would retry running a script if it had exited with a non-zero status code.

 Rejected Ideas
 ==============